pleabargain/EnglishHelpsYourCareer/grammar elements prepositions.md

 # according to
 - According to the weather man, it's supposed to rain today.
+- According to the code guidance document you should write unit tests.

 # in accordance with
 - This budget is in accordance with our contracted agreement.